Dundee and Arbroath Railway: A better Dundee terminus

-The Trades Lane terminal had long been criticised as inadequate, and in 1850 steps were taken to improve matters.
+The Trades Lane terminal had long been criticised as inadequate, and in 1850 steps were taken to improve matters, with the required legal powers being obtained in the Dundee and Arbroath Railway (Dundee Station) Act 1851 (14 & 15 Vict. c. lxiii).
 Dock Street ran along the alignment of the present-day Camperdown Street, and was diverted northwards into its present-day position to allow for the larger station premises; the line to the original station had been extended to connect to the Dundee and Perth station; it ran through the streets and only horse drawn transfer movements were permitted, although these apparently included passenger movements.
 This was retained, and the new station joined the earlier alignment at Camperdown Junction, named after the adjacent dock basin.

 The new station, Dock Street, was opened on 14 December 1857; it was renamed Dundee East in 1858, and the track in the old station was removed in January 1858.

 The Scottish North Eastern Railway

 The several independent railways in the area north of Falkirk had experienced changing allegiances, and at one time amalgamations had been frowned on by legislators.
 However, by an act of Parliament, the Scottish North Eastern Railway Act 1856 (19 & 20 Vict. c. cxxxiv), of 29 July 1856 the Scottish North Eastern Railway was formed, by merging the Aberdeen Railway and the Scottish Midland Junction Railway.
 This new company controlled the line from Perth and Arbroath to Aberdeen, and the Dundee and Arbroath line saw its future more positively in that group: it agreed to be vested in the SNER from 31 January 1862; this was ratified by an act of Parliament, the Scottish North Eastern Railway Act 1863 (26 & 27 Vict. c. ccxxxi), of 28 July 1863, bringing about the end of the independent existence of the Dundee and Arbroath Railway.

 At this time the Dundee and Perth Railway had become part of the Scottish Central Railway (SCR); relations between the SNER and the SCR were not always harmonious, and the two lines were only connected at Dundee by the limited street running section.
-However, the SNER and the SCR were not to last long: they sold their lines to the Caledonian Railway, the SNER doing so in 1866, and the D&AR line went with it.
+However, the SNER and the SCR were not to last long: they sold their lines to the Caledonian Railway, the SNER doing so by the Caledonian and Scottish North Eastern Railways Amalgamation Act 1866 (29 & 30 Vict. c. cccl), and the D&AR line went with it.
 Now the Caledonian Railway controlled the network north and east of Perth.